greydanus/studying_growth/README.md

 ![grow_rose.png](static/grow_rose.png)

 ### [**Multiclass** ✅](https://colab.research.google.com/drive/1vG7yjOHxejdk_YfvKhASanNs0YvKDO5-)
-Train a neural CA that can grow from a single pixel into to one of three different flowers depending on the initial seed vector.
+Train a neural CA that can grow from a seed pixel into one of three different flowers depending on initial value of the seed.
 From a dynamical systems perspective, we are training a model that has three different basins of attraction, one for each flower.
 The initial seed determines which basin the system ultimately converges to.
 The initial seed vs. the shared attractor dynamics are analogous to the DNA of a specific flower vs. the shared cellular dynamics across related flower species.

 ![grow_multiclass.png](static/grow_multiclass.gif)